werkmatcha/werkmatcha.github.io/README.md

+## Matcha Werk

-## We are trying to populate the Matcha from China and Japan since this is a new trend in Germany.
+We are trying to promote the Matcha from China and Japan since this is a new trend in Germany.

 A lot of matcha producer cannot speak neither german nor english in china and japan.